Castlevania: Harmony of Despair: Downloadable content

-Konami also released extra playable characters, with Yoko Belnades and Julius Belmont released in October 2010, and Maria Renard and Richter Belmont released on November 30, 2010.
+Konami also released additional playable characters, with Yoko Belnades and Julius Belmont released in October 2010, and Maria Renard and Richter Belmont released on November 30, 2010.
 An 8-bit Simon Belmont was released on January 26, 2011.
 Getsu Fūma, from Getsu Fūma Den, was released on February 2, 2011.
 The PlayStation Network release also contains Chapter 7, Julius Belmont and Yoko Belnades included with the full game, along with the exclusive feature that allows local multiplayer for up to four players.
 Konami released two music packs featuring alternative stage music as well as character picture packs and Xbox Live dashboard themes.

 Reception

 Harmony of Despair was met with mixed reception.
-Scoring it a 7.5, GameSpot praises the multiplayer where it's "the best way to experience this new Castlevania, and it's the optimal way to experience what may be a new and fun potential direction for the series to take."
+Scoring it a 7.5, GameSpot praised the multiplayer saying it was "the best way to experience this new Castlevania, and it's the optimal way to experience what may be a new and fun potential direction for the series to take."
 GameTrailers commented on the exploration in comparison to previous games, mentioning that "the thrill of discovery is gone, and in its place is the compulsive drive to acquire loot.
 Oddly enough, it works, and it can actually be a lot of fun with friends."

 Resolution Magazine was disappointed with its "somewhat fiddly gameplay" and for only having six different stages.
 They concluded their review with a score of 6/10.
 Destructoid also awarded the game 6/10, stating that "ultimately it feels like Castlevania Lite – a stripped down version of a real Castlevania game with none of the depth or clever design."
 Eurogamer criticised the multiplayer, mentioning that "Harmony of Despair strips Castlevania down to its lowest common denominator in order to make multiplayer function, rather than reinventing the game to make multiplayer thrive".
 It was given a final rating of 4/10.

 Game Informer's Tim Turi criticized the game's lack of "progression and weapon variety" but appreciated its ambition and cooperative gameplay.